Crataegus monogyna: Notable trees

 An ancient specimen, and reputedly the oldest tree of any species in France, is to be found alongside the church at Saint Mars sur la Futaie, Mayenne.
 As of 2009, the tree had a height of 9 m and a girth of 2.65 m.
 The inscription on the plaque beneath reads: "This hawthorn is probably the oldest tree in France.
-Its origin goes back to St Julien (third century)"; such claims are impossible to verify.
+Its origin goes back to St Julien (third century)"; this has not yet been verified.

 A famous specimen in England was the Glastonbury or Holy Thorn which, according to legend, sprouted from the staff of Joseph of Arimathea after he thrust it into the ground while visiting Glastonbury in the first century AD.
 The tree was noteworthy because it flowered twice in a year, once in the late spring which is normal, but also once after the harshness of midwinter had passed.
 The original tree at Glastonbury Abbey, felled in the 1640s during the English Civil War, has been propagated as the cultivar 'Biflora'.
-A replacement was planted by the local council in 1951, but was cut down by vandals in 2010.
+A replacement was planted by the local council in 1951, but was truncated by vandals in 2010.

-The oldest known living specimen in East Anglia, and possibly in the United Kingdom, is known as the Hethel Old Thorn, and is located in the churchyard in the small village of Hethel, south of Norwich, in Norfolk, UK.
-It is reputed to be more than 700 years old, having been planted in the 13th century.
+The oldest known living specimen in East Anglia, and possibly in the United Kingdom, is known as the Hethel Old Thorn, and is located in the churchyard in the small village of Hethel, south of Norwich, in Norfolk.
+It is reputed to be more than 700 years old, having been planted in the thirteenth century.